Wisdom doesn’t always come with age. Here’s some interesting research about what adults can learn from kids about laughter and creativity.

-A baby’s brain has many advantages compared with an adult’s brain.
-The “narrow consciousness” of our adult brains makes us a bit lacking when it comes to creativity and problem solving – as well as finding intrigue and amusement in life.
+The “narrow consciousness” of our adult brains makes us a bit lacking when it comes to creativity and problem solving.

-A baby’s brain is also better able to notice beauty and experience delight, being fully appreciative of the new – and more present in the now.
+A baby’s brain is also better able to notice beauty and experience delight.
+This is why a baby is more fully appreciative of the new – and more present in the now.

 He’s even pinpointed a specific change in the right parietal lobe, the brain region Johnstone describes as a human’s “self-awareness spot.”

 Johnstone has also noticed a quieting of this self-awareness spot during appreciation of art, nature and music.This may explain why people often say they lose themselves in a beautiful painting or scenery.

 Johnstone also noticed that a similar effect occurs during our experiences of romance and charity.

 He believes this is the reason we feel selflessness when we’re sharing the loving.